wisdom882/pokemon/README.md

 ### Subsequent pull
 To update your repository to the latest, you need to run the following code sequentially

-set your remote origin to asynclearning repository if your remote origin has been previously set, remove it
+> Set your remote origin to asynclearning repository,
+>if your remote origin has been previously set, remove it

 ```shell
     git remote remove origin